kleinbottle/swanlotus/content/blogs/the-two-most-important-numbers/the-two-most-important-numbers.md

 @eq:logonezero is yet another memorable equation linking $1$ and $0$.
 When the domain of mathematics expands to take on new numbers, new objects, and new notations, the need for consistency with the existing body of mathematics gives us pearls such as equation @eq:logonezero.

 Application of index to polynomials; x is x^1 and 2 is 2 * x^0

+Number times reciprocal equals 1 and a^0 is one.

 ## The interval $[0, 1]$